swallowcamel/nancywiki/Running-Nancy-on-your-Raspberry-Pi.md

 Note: final step takes a long time. (optionally you might be able to only run 'rake compilemono')

 Note: The gem `albacore` version 0.3.5 has a depency bug with `rubyzip` ([Issue #70](https://github.com/Albacore/albacore/issues/70)).
 Creating the `albacore` gem from the current dev branch (0.4.0) works (takes about 45min on the RPi...):

+Alternatively you can install rubyzip 0.9.9 which saves you that time.

 ``` sh
 sudo aptitude install ruby1.9.1-dev